Raigos/influencer-management/README.md

 3. Set up environment variables:

-- Create a `.env` file in the server directory
+- Create a `.env` file in the prisma directory
 - Add the following variables:
 - password is your postgres password
   ```